 “When you’re too hot, it is difficult to fall and stay asleep throughout the night.
 Warm temperatures not only cause uncomfortable night sweats and overheating, but they also prevent you from hitting that lower body temperature that is ideal for sleeping.”

 If you’re feeling too hot, you could try sleeping with a cooling fan.
 Cotton sheets and other materials that promote good airflow is also a good choice for keeping your body cool.

-3. Your bed could be nicknamed ‘Ye Old Torture Rack’
+Your Bed Could be Nicknamed ‘Ye Old Torture Rack’

-Let’s face it, not all of us have amazing mattresses and beds with the newest up-to-date support designs built in.
-Some mattresses are lumpy, some bases are wobbly, and some beds are just plain uncomfortable.
+Let’s face it, not all of us have amazing mattresses and beds with the newest support designs.
+Some mattresses are lumpy.
+Then you get bases that are wobbly.
+Moreover, some beds are just plain uncomfortable.

-Over the years, research has shown that sleeping well is connected intimately with a healthy lifestyle.
-Not only does getting enough sleep keep you healthy, but it can help you lose weight, boost concentration, improve memory and even help you live longer.
+Over the years, research has shown that sleeping well is conducive to a healthy lifestyle.
+Not only does getting enough sleep to keep you healthy; but it can help you lose weight, boost concentration, improve memory and even help you live longer.
 Since having a comfortable mattress is one of the key ingredients of a good night’s sleep, it makes sense to invest in a good model.

 A bad mattress can affect your back in ways most of us are familiar with.
 Investing in a good mattress will prevent waking up with a cramped up lower back or a crick in your neck.